 Gaetz, a 38-year-old member of the House Judiciary Committee, caused a stir on Twitter Wednesday night, December 30, when he proposed to his 26-year-old girlfriend.
 Fox News host and former judge Jeanine Pirro, who was in attendance, tweeted out a picture congratulating the couple.

-The photo, shared around 8:30 p.m., shows Gaetz embracing his new fiancée with the caption: “Congressman @mattgaetz asked and Ginger said ‘yes.'”
+The photo, shared around 8:30 p.m. on December 30, 2020, shows Gaetz embracing his new fiancée with the caption: “Congressman @mattgaetz asked and Ginger said ‘yes.'”

 The tweet has since amassed over 25,000 likes and invoked a mixed bag of responses, ranging from support to criticism.

-Although Gaetz has said in the past that he likes to keep his private life private, Twitter users were quick to identify his future wife as Ginger Luckey — and notably, her relationship to American entrepreneur Palmer Luckey.
+Although Gaetz has said in the past that he likes to keep his private life private, Twitter users were quick to identify his future wife as Ginger Luckey — and they noted her relationship to American entrepreneur Palmer Luckey, her brother.

 “Apparently, this is Ginger Luckey, who is the sister of right-wing donor and former Facebook executive Palmer Luckey,” one user wrote.

 Gaetz, who defines himself on his website as a “tireless defender of President Trump and his vision for the United States,” has earned a reputation in recent months as a polarizing figure.
-According to his official page, Gaetz was dubbed the “Trumpiest Congressman in Trump’s Washington” by GQ Magazine and “the Trumpiest Congressman” by The Rolling Stone — titles “he considers badges of honor.”
+According to his official page, Gaetz was dubbed the “Trumpiest Congressman in Trump’s Washington” by GQ Magazine and Rolling Stone — titles “he considers badges of honor.”